avosko15/hint/packages/hint-html-checker/README.md

 ## Why is this important?

-> Serving valid HTML has been commonly overlooked these days.
+> Serving valid HTML is commonly overlooked these days.
 > By running the HTML documents through a checker, it’s easier to catch
 > unintended mistakes which might have otherwise been missed.
 > Adhering to the W3C’s standards has a lot to offer for both the